340:40-13-5. Child care provider contracts

 3. (a) AFS Child Care Subsidy Unit staff evaluates the child care provider's circumstances and willingness to stop the practice.
 Depending on the circumstances, AFS Unit staff may:

 (3) request that county office staff completes Form 19MP001E, Referral Form, to start an investigation; or

 (4) decide to cancel the child care provider's contract.

-(b) When AFS Child Care Subsidy staff recommends completion of Form 19MP001E, county staff:
+(b) When AFS Child Care Subsidy Unit staff recommends Form 19MP001E be completed, county staff:

 (1) enters as much detail as possible about the violation including the: